HectorRicardo/simple-music-app/README.md

       platform-specific frameworks and platform-specific APIs to get the audio media rendered, depending on the platform it lives in.
 We just care that the player's API is platform-independent.
+    - Once you achieve this level of abstraction, your player will be callable as an independent entity from anywhere *within your app*, but not from outside it.
   - The **Android-level abstraction**: This is the abstraction that we're interested in this section.
-We need to separate the audio player from the rest of the app and "wrap" it in a Android-specific standalone media-player-module so that it's callable from the Android media controllers.
-Since the media controllers can live in different apps/processes than the player, the controller-player communication might need to be handled by the OS, rather than by your app.
-Thus, the OS needs to be able to identify your player as an Android-specific standalone media-player-module.
-And the way your player becomes identifiable to the OS be identifiable by the OS, a media-player-module must conform to a certain API.
+It's an Android-specific abstraction.
+We need to "wrap" the player in a Android-specific standalone media-player-module so that it's callable from the Android-specific media controllers.
+    - Since the media controllers can live in different apps/processes than the player, the controller-player communication might need to be handled externally by the OS, rather than by your app.
+    - Thus, the OS needs to be able to identify your player as a standalone media-player-module.
+    - The way your player becomes an Android standalone media-player-module is by adhering to a certain API.
-    This API is definitely
-    different from the API we talked about in the previous bullet (since this API is for Android-specific purposes).
+    - This API is definitely different from the API we discussed in the previous bullet (since this an Android-specific API).

+You first achieve the behavioral-level abstraction, and then you work towards achieving the Android-level abstraction.

+> NOTE: Strictly speaking, it's technically possible to achieve the
+> Android-level abstraction without the behavioral-level one.
+But that's a very
+> bad practice, and I'm not going to explain that here.

+As said, we're going to focus on the Android-level abstaction

 A decent music app is separated into two components: the **audio player** (which we already explained in the introduction) and the **UI**.